VILA-Lab/SRe2L/SCDD/README.md

 # Self-supervised Compression Method for Dataset Distillation

+This repository hosts the code for our research paper titled *A Good Compression Is All You Need for Dataset Distillation* on ImageNet-1k and CIFAR-100 datasets.

 <div align=center>
 <img width=80% src="./source/vis_all.jpg"/>
 </div>

-This repo contains code for our *A Good Compression Is All You Need for Dataset Distillation*.

 ## Abstract
 Dataset distillation aims to *compress* information and knowledge from a large-scale original dataset to a new compact dataset while striving to preserve the utmost degree of the original data's informational essence.
 Previous studies have predominantly concentrated on aligning the intermediate statistics between the original and distilled data, such as weight trajectory, features, gradient, BatchNorm, etc.